Visual-ERM: Reward Modeling for Visual Equivalence: Conclusion

 \section{Conclusion}

 We propose the Visual Equivalence Reward Model (\methodname), a generative reward model that evaluates vision-to-code outputs in visual space, providing fine-grained, interpretable, and task-agnostic supervision.
-This addresses the fundamental limitations of prior text-based and vision-encoder similarity rewards, which are prone to modality bias and introduce reward hacking during optimization.
 We further introduce VisualCritic-RewardBench to directly assess image-to-image discrepancy judgment across vision-to-code tasks.
 Experiments show that \methodname is an effective supervisor for both reinforcement learning and test-time scaling, consistently improving vision-to-code performance across multiple tasks.